West-Lane-Translator/wlt_content/content/pages/About/Membership.md

 -------

-Please remit donations or membership via US Postal Mail to our mailing address:
+To become a member or donate, please print [this form]({static}/pdfs/Membership_Form.pdf), fill in your information and send it along with payment (check, money order, etc.) via US Postal Mail to our mailing address:

 West Lane Translator
 P.O.
 Box 91
 Florence, Oregon 97439

-Be sure to include your email address as well as your name and mailing address if it is not indicated on your payment method (money order, etc.)
+Please ensure that you provide an email address so that you will receive meeting information and organization news.

 Please note that donations or memberships sent to West Lane Translator will be applied to West Lane Translator, Inc. If you are interested in